-Men have viagra.
+Men have Viagra.
 What do women have for low libido?
 Here's what experts say.

 Unlike Viagra, Addyi isn’t an “on-demand” drug, says Streicher.

 While the medication works by addressing the neurotransmitters that play a role in sexual desire, Streicher emphasizes that there’s more to libido than any medication can provide a fix for.
-For example, past experiences with sex might prevent them from having a pleasurable sexual experience.
+For example, past experiences with sex might prevent some people from having a pleasurable sexual experience.

 Vyleesi